Straight Shot: A Quiet Eye on Six Decades of Sport ShootingApr 15, 2020 01:48PM ● By Jeff Lacey

 In 2018, Whitaker was inducted into the Nebraska Skeet Shooting Hall of Fame.
 Some might take that as a sign to rest on your accomplishments.
 Whitaker, true once again to the principles of his sport, has no such intention.
 At 78, he has his eyes out front, ready with a steady hand to teach the sport he loves when the chance comes.

-This article first appeared in the "60 Plus" section of the May 2020 issue of Omaha Magazine.
+This article first appeared in the May 2020 issue of Omaha Magazine.
+Click here to subscribe to the print edition.